A-Z Symptom Helper

 Progesterone cream (Rx)

-LDN
+LDN (Rx)

-Benzodiazepines are sometimes used as a last resort; if you choose to take them please work with a trusted healthcare provider and inform yourself of the risks that come with these drugs
+Benzodiazepines (Rx) are sometimes used as a last resort; if you choose to take them please work with a trusted healthcare provider and inform yourself of the risks that come with these drugs

 Back pain

-Brain fog
+Brain fog/Fatigue

 Nicotine patches (7 mg) have helped some; for others it made them more anxious